rhpatel2004/nfc-cms/README.md

   * **Database Integration:** Implement a database (likely with Prisma) to store content pages, tag data, and analytics.
   * **Content Modules:** Expand the library of pre-built page components (e.g., forms, galleries).
-  * **Multi-language Support:** Add the ability to create and manage content in multiple languages.
   * **API Integrations:** Build a REST API for third-party systems to interact with the CMS.